stackyism/spot/README.md

 - Folder "partial" contains the components "pop.html" used to show a pop-up with the seated employee details and "table.html" which consists the table element used in main page "index.html".

+- Drag and drop is a bit glitchy right now.

+- The menu for highlighting team members is not currently linked with the main rendering, but it can be filtered by entering the name of team or job title in the search box.
+For an example, write "Mobile Dev" or "HR" in the search box and it will highlight the members.

+- Popup generated over the employee after searching the name is needed once to be hovered to be removed.
+It is a small glitch which can be removed in future versions.

 Usage:
 1. Please download the folder.
 2. Open terminal.